Bret Schundler: Mayor of Jersey City

 the McCann era, but it grew markedly during Schundler's tenure because of his policies, raising the per capita income in the city.
-It also helped stimulate the redevelopment and gentrification of neighboring Hoboken, also on the Hudson River opposite Manhattan.

 Schundler attracted considerable national attention because he was the Republican mayor of an overwhelmingly Democratic city.
 During his tenure, Jersey City remained a Democratic stronghold, as it has been for over a century.
 Indeed, on the same night as Schundler's special election victory, Bill Clinton carried Hudson County (which includes Jersey City) by an overwhelming margin, which was enough to swing New Jersey into the Democratic column for the first time since 1964.
 Clinton carried Hudson County by an even larger margin in 1996.
 Additionally, no Republican has represented a significant portion of Jersey City in Congress in over a century, and Schundler was succeeded by a Democrat, Glenn Cunningham, in 2001.
+Indeed, no candidate known to be a Republican has come anywhere close to winning a mayoral election in Jersey City since Schundler left office.